yachty66/llmchess/README.md

 - [x] add field for logs
 - [x] add model responses in respective colors
 - [x] display waiting in log
+- [x] set model according to selected model
+- [x] check not only if key perse is working but make request with selcted model
 - [ ] add the second move to the board
 - [ ] fix problem that if first move is wrong
 - [ ] make content not overflowing